MarcArmbruster/WpfCommandAggregator/Home.md

 # WPF Command Aggregator
-The WPF Command Aggregator is a pattern to reduce WPF command definitions to an absolute minimum of code lines (only one per command).
+The WPF Command Aggregator is a solution to reduce WPF command definitions to an absolute minimum of code lines (only one per command).
-In Addition a Base-ViewModel class (BaseVm) is provided with a integrated CommandAggregator instance and the DependsOn attribute support.
+In addition, a BaseViewModel class (BaseVm) with an integrated command aggregator instance and the DependsOn attribute is supported.

 ## Versions
 - 1.0.0.0 : WPF Command Aggregator
 - 1.1.0.0 : HierarchyCommand added; Target framework version set to 4.5.1
 - 1.2.0.0 : Pre- and post action delegates added; Target framework version set to 4.5.1
-- 1.3.0.0 : DependsOn Attribute added and BasVm class optimzed
+- 1.3.0.0 : DependsOn Attribute added and BasVm class optimzed; Target framework version set to 4.5.2
+- 1.4.0.0 : Pre and post delegates for BaseVm.AddOrSetCSetPropertyValue method and BaseVm.SuppressNotification property.
+New overload for ICommandAggregator.AddOrSetCommand

 ## The Background